samthorold/booker/docs/domain.md

 - Description of the types of `transaction`s to be recorded in that `account`

-Historically, splitting the act of entering debits and credits onto separate journals kept things simpler.
+Historically, splitting the act of entering debits and credits onto separate ledgers kept things simpler.
-Debits and credits relating to sales were all recorded in one place then the total sales for the period was entered in the general journal.
+Debits and credits relating to sales were all recorded in one place then the total sales for the period was entered in the general ledger.

-`Control account reconciliations` help to check the various journals are in agreement.
+`Control account reconciliations` help to check the various ledgers are in agreement.

 For example, the debtors control account totals all the sales and customer